cnamejj/PyProc/README.md

 |mcfilter6| TBD, the file is empty on all the systems I develop/test on
 |nf_conntrack_expect |TBD, the file is empty on the systems I have, plus it only readable by root
 |raw| TBD, the file is empty on all the systems I develop/test on
-|raw6|TBD, the file is empty on all the systems I develop/test on
 |rt_acct| TBD, the file is empty on all the systems I develop/test on
 |tr_rif|TBD, the file is empty on all the systems I develop/test on
 |udplite| TBD, the file is empty on all the systems I develop/test on